Department of Women, Gender, & Sexuality Studies

 About WGSS

-The WGSS program at WWU pursues critical inquiry through queer and feminist scholarship, teaching, and activism.
+The WGSS Department at WWU pursues critical inquiry through queer and feminist scholarship, teaching, and activism.
 We draw on intersectional and interdisciplinary approaches to study how sex, gender, and sexuality are shaped by race, indigeneity, ethnicity, class, age, ability, nationality, and religion.
 We interrogate the conditions that render specific populations vulnerable to violence in a range of local and transnational contexts.
 We also seek to study and cultivate strategies of resistance.
 In doing so, we address issues such as war and militarism, political and social policy, the environment, education, healthcare, economics, the media, art, literature, and popular culture.
 To achieve these goals, we foster multiple modes of intellectual inquiry and creative pedagogies to promote transformative thinking, collaboration, and activism that ends oppression and demands liberation and justice.

 WGSS prides itself on both the intellectual and experiential engagement of its students.
 The WGSS curriculum provides students with the skills to critically and actively engage with the world around them.
 Many of our courses look to connect academia to the material world by investigating the relationship between theory and practice — a central commitment of much feminist, gender, and queer scholarship.
 Our courses are characterized by rigorous and sustained critical thinking, inquiry, and analysis: skills central to the task of enhancing equality, dignity, and empowerment.